Some call menadione in dog food a necessity. Yet others reject it as a dangerous toxin.

 - Vitamin K3 – menadione, the man-made synthetic version

-But vitamin K3 is synthetic.
-So, all forms of the chemical must first undergo the cellular process of alkylation before they can be used by the body.1
+However, vitamin K3 is synthetic.
+And all forms of the chemical must first undergo the cellular process of alkylation before they can be used by the body.1

 So, What’s So Important

-Vitamin K is used by the liver to produce various clotting factors… chemical compounds designed to stop or control bleeding.
+Vitamin K is used by the liver to manufacture clotting factors, chemical compounds used by the body to help control bleeding.

 So, how much vitamin K does a dog need?

-Well, according to one authority, not much.
-A dog needs very little Vitamin K per serving to sustain life… just one part per million.2
+Well, according to the National Academy of Science, not much.
+A dog needs very little vitamin K per serving to sustain life — only one part per million.2

-And the vitamin isn’t even listed as a required dog food ingredient in the nutrient profiles established by the Association of American Feed Control Officials.3
+What’s more, the vitamin is not even listed as a required dog food ingredient in the nutrient profiles established by the Association of American Feed Control Officials.3

-The controversy over menadione appears to center around two opposing views.
+The controversy over menadione appears to be driven by two opposing views.

-Supporters4 see menadione as a necessary additive… an critical supplement dog food companies should feel compelled to include in their product recipes.
+Supporters4 tend to see menadione as a necessary supplement that dog food manufacturers should include in their recipes.

 - Natural vitamin K may lose its potency during processing